7 Best Throwing Axes + Buying Guide

 The WATF actually doesn’t have any official regulations regarding the use of larger axes.
 That’s why I recommend the big axes below.

 With that in mind, three great axes meet those requirements.
-If you’re a beginner and just starting out, or looking for an axe to train hard with and unavoidably abuse, you might want to go with a steel or fiberglass-handle axe – those are more durable than wood-handled axes.
+If you’re a beginner and just starting out, or looking for an axe to train hard with and unavoidably abuse, you might want to go with a steel or fiberglass-handle axe – Those are more durable than wood-handled axes.

 Frequently Asked Questions

-How Sharp Should a Throwing Axe Be?
+How Sharp Should A Throwing Axe Be?

 Throwing axes should be sharp enough that you can shave with them.
 In my experience, you should get your axe as sharp as possible with the equipment you have on hand, whether a sharpening stone, a belt sander, or an angle grinder.
 A blunt axe is more likely to bounce off the target, which doesn’t count towards your score.

-How Heavy Should a Throwing Axe Be?
+How Heavy Should A Throwing Axe Be?

 Most throwing axes are between 1 and 2 pounds, depending on their handle’s material and the axe head’s size.
 You can get large axes to throw with NATF guidelines have a weight limit of between 2.25 and 2.75 lbs for the axehead alone.

-How Long Should a Throwing Axe Be?
+How Long Should A Throwing Axe Be?

 Most throwing axes are between 12 and 20 inches depending on the style and handle design.
 You can get large axes for throwing, which are much more difficult.
 NATF guidelines for large axe throwing is a minimum of 25 inches long.